-We are pleased to have recently appointed five northern Indigenous adjunct professors (non-faculty instructors) from Yellowknife Northwest Territories and four elders and knowledge keepers to our newly-established Elders and Knowledge Keepers in Residence program.
+The School has appointed five northern Indigenous adjunct professors (non-faculty instructors) from Northwest Territories and four elders and knowledge keepers to our newly-established Elders and Knowledge Keepers program.

-Appointees will participate in orientation sessions for the School, provide advice on incorporating traditional knowledge into School planning and research, contribute to the supervision of graduate students and lecture on a variety of topics to students, faculty and staff.
+Appointees play a key role as cultural mentors by participating in orientation sessions for the School, providing advice on incorporating traditional knowledge into School planning and research, contributing to the supervision of graduate students and lecturing on a variety of topics to students, faculty and staff.

 Elders and Knowledge Keepers